nhtyy/push0dev/posts/rust_errors.md

 }
 ```

 in this case, both of these errors are actually the same type (`reqwest::Error{:.token}`), but lets imagine they werent.
-So you could think we have a `ClientError{:.token}`, and a `ParseError{:.token}`, but since you turned them both into an `anyhow::Error{:.token}` consumers of this function can no longer explicity handle each case!
+So you could think we have a `ClientError{:.token}` from the `get{:.token}` method, and a `ParseError{:.token}` from calling `json{:.token}`, but since you turned them both into an `anyhow::Error{:.token}`, consumers of this function can no longer explicity handle each case!

 For instance, lets say we wanted to retry the request if we get a `ClientErrort{:.token}` but not if we get a `ParseError{:.token}`.
 With just any `anyhow::Result{:.token}`, we dont have actually have a way to do this.

-If you think the consumer of your function would want this ability you should allow them to do so by do something like this
+If you think the consumer of your function would want this ability you should allow them to do so by doing something like this

 ```rust
 #[derive(Debug)]